 The Office of Finance and Administration is led by Liane Martinez, Executive Associate Dean for Finance and Administration.
 Liane provides leadership in the administration of financial planning, strategic planning operations, budgeting accountability, financial reporting, facilities planning, human resources, and information technology.
-The following Directors report directly to her:
+The following personnel report directly to her:

 Danielle M. Miller, Director of Finance

 Elizabeth Rockowitz, MBA, Associate Dean of Health Information Technology for FIU HWCOM & FIU Health - HealthCare Network

 The Facilities Department works in close coordination with the FIU Campus Facilities Dept and is responsible for providing facilities input, guidance, and technical support on College of Medicine development plans within the Academic Health Center and supporting facilities.
 This includes the development of facilities criteria, assessment of comparable facilities at other institutions as benchmarks for development of new facilities, and the collection and assembly of space data included in the accreditation submission to the LCME (Liaison Committee on Medical Education) for the Herbert Wertheim College of Medicine and related entities, serving as content expert on facilities for LCME accreditation team, and providing the necessary input for accreditation submittal.